ChargePoint/wireshark-v2g/README.md

 To build and install the plugin as part of Wireshark (ie. permenant)

-1) Get the wireshark repo
+1) Get the wireshark repo and change directory for future steps
     ```
     git clone https://gitlab.com/wireshark/wireshark
     cd wireshark